maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 One operation that is typically required from a container it to loop over all elements.
 Such a container is than called _iterable_.

 In python, if an object `iterable` (a container) is iterable we can ask it for an _iterator_ by calling `iter(iterable)`.

 ```python
   iterator = iter(iterable)
 ```

-This returns a (new) object `iterator` that allows iterating over all elements in `iterable`.
+This returns a (new) object `iterator`, which allows iterating over all elements in `iterable`.

 Internally, the iterator maintains a "cursor".
 Initially, when the iterator is created, the cursor points to the first element of `iterable`.
 By calling `next(iterator)`, the element that the cursor points to is returned, and the cursor moves to the next element.
 When `next()` is called and there is no (more) element the exception `StopIteration` is raised.

 That is all.

-Well, maybe one more thing: Python's for-in does all of this behind the scenes.
+Well, maybe one more thing: Python's `for in` does all of this behind the scenes.
 So you can just type

 ```python
 for element in iterable :
     print( element )
 ```

-and the for loop takes care of calling `iter()` on the `iterable`, calling `next()` on the returned iterator, and stopping on `StopIteration`.
+and the for loop takes care of calling `iter()` on the `iterable`, repeatedly calling `next()` on the returned iterator, and stopping on `StopIteration`.

 Let's look into the details.